wmdataphys/Deep_hpDIRC/README.md

 ```bash
 python generate_phasespace_hpDIRC.py --method "Pion" --model_type "NF" --config config/hpDIRC_config_clean.json
 ```
 There is a n_particles flag that defaults to 200k, which is probably fine.
 Set it to -1 if you want to use all the data, this depends on how much RAM you have available.
 I have not made this super memory efficient.
-Currently in the ratio plots there seems to be an error with tracks that have zero hits, this is likely an artifact of not trimming phi != 0.
-Will investigate and correct this.
+We may want to introduce some different time cuts, Im not sure whats going on at low t.
+Need to look into this more.

 ---
 <div align="center">